-Thus, there is a clear legal onus on the designer of any structure encompassed by the CPR to take such measures as are necessary to ensure the materials specified are of sufficient strength and durability to fulfil these requirements.
+Thus, there is a clear legal onus on the designer of any structure encompassed by The Construction Products (Amendment etc.) (EU Exit) Regulations 2020 and The Construction Products (Amendment) Regulations 2022 to take such measures as are necessary to ensure the materials specified are of sufficient strength and durability to fulfil these requirements.
 It is from this that the need to apply appropriate preservative treatment to wood arises.
 Thus, whilst the designer / specifier continues to have considerable freedom in the choice and use of preservatives, a duty to safeguard the mechanical resistance and stability of the structure is now more explicit than formerly.